crawl/crawl-sdl/Xcode/SDL/pkg-support/Readme SDL Developer.txt

 		designed to run in Windowed mode, Mac users may appreciate having access to standard menus for things like Preferences and Quiting (among other things).

-	- SDL Custom Cocoa Application
-		This application demonstrates the integration of SDL with native Cocoa widgets.
-This shows how
-		you can get native Cocoa widgets like buttons, sliders, etc. to interact/integrate with your SDL application.

 	- SDL OpenGL Application
 		This reuses the same SDLMain from the "SDL Application"